duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-team-conept-7

-**Q:** What are the critical focuses for the Scrum Team during their first three Sprints, and why is early Increment delivery prioritized even if the functionality is minimal?
+**Q:** {Interrogate} What are the critical focuses for the Scrum Team during their first three Sprints, and why is early Increment delivery prioritized even if the functionality is minimal?

 - Vietnamese outline:
   - Question: